projectshft/weather-project/roadmap.md

 And here are the following scenarios we want your project to be able to handle or accomplish:

-  __  A user should be able to:
+  _X_  A user should be able to:

-      __  Enter a city into the url
+      _X_  Enter a city into the url

-      __  Click "Search"
+      _X_  Click "Search"

-      __  Get weather data on the city they entered
+      _X_  Get weather data on the city they entered

-  __  A user should be able to see the current temperature (in imperial units).
+  _X_  A user should be able to see the current temperature (in imperial units).

-  __  A user should be able to see the current conditions (whether it's cloudy, raining, etc).
+  _X_  A user should be able to see the current conditions (whether it's cloudy, raining, etc).

-  __  When a user does another search, their first search should be replaced.
+  _X_  When a user does another search, their first search should be replaced.